What does an aneroid barometerlook like?

 Now that you are familiar with the handed barometer’s face, you may ask yourself how to use a barometer to guess the weather.
 It is essential to know how to interpret pressure variations to make the best daily weather forecasts.

-Let us discover together the meaning of the hand’s moves of this modern barometer.
+Let us discover together the meaning of the hand’s moves of this modern and deco barometer.

 As you can see, it is important to take the hand’s variation speed into account if you wish to forecast the weather the best as possible and not let the rain take you by surprise.
 Keep in mind that changes in atmospheric pressure happen before the weather changes.